NICD-UK/project-template/README.md

 cookiecutter https://github.com/NICD-UK/project-template
 ```

-You will be prompted for nine inputs:
+You will be prompted for ten inputs:

 1. Project Name
 2. Project Directory Name